-The Apple Cider Mimosa is an easy and fun fall cocktail.
-Try it with Apple Cider or punch up the fall flavors with Spiced or Caramel Apple Cider.
-Either way, this breakfast mimosa is tasty and simply gorgeous to serve.
+This Apple Cider Mimosa drink is an easy and fun champagne cocktail.
+Try it with regular Apple Cider or punch up the flavors with Spiced Apple Cider or a Caramel Apple Cider.
+This breakfast mimosa is tasty and simply gorgeous to serve in champagne flutes.

 Apple Cider Mimosas are perfect for cool weather when fall cocktails and Sunday morning brunch go hand-in-hand.
 Plus, with all the fall and winter holidays coming up, there’s ample opportunity to really wow your guests.
 Instead of the classic mimosa, friends and family will love this fresh take on a brunch cocktail.
 Even better… these mimosas are easy to make!